Nsiahdennis/RNASSIGNMENT3-10835820/README.md

 BUtton In React Native, the Button component is used to create clickable buttons that can trigger actions when pressed.
 It is a simple and standard way to handle user interactions.

+In React Native, the `Image` component is used for displaying images, including icons and other visual content.